 The Plaza family and local team, with their natural warmth and hospitality, welcome you to this beautiful country house and invite you to share their life at an authentic hacienda in the Andes of Ecuador.

-It is with deep sadness that Hacienda Zuleta announces its groundbreaking condor release programme has ended in tragedy.
+Sadly, Hacienda Zuleta announces its groundbreaking condor release programme has suffered a setback.
 Churi, 'son of Zuleta', the first condor bred and released by the Galo Plaza Lasso Foundation, died on the 5th of January from what has been diagnosed as pneumonia.
 The FGPL team are distraught, but determined to learn from this first experience and keep working to try to save condors in Ecuador.
 They warmly thank everyone who supported the fund to buy tracking devices, and assure them the equipment will be used in their next conservation efforts.
 Two other condors were released with Churi.
 One is missing and the other is back at the rescue center and is doing well.

 Hacienda Zuleta reports the first sightings of a new spectacled bear cub.
 It is estimated that the cub was born to mum Negra, around August 2016.
 The sex of the bear cub isn't known yet.
 There are now 37 spectacled bears living wild at Hacienda Zuleta.
 These bears, made famous by the Paddington stories, are an endangered species in all of South America.